dollarscout

 Crypto

-Staking refers to the process of participating in a cryptocurrency network by holding and locking funds to support network operations, typically earning rewards in return.
+Staking is the process of participating in a cryptocurrency network by locking up crypto assets to support the network's operations, often earning rewards in return.

 Standard Deduction